 - Property belonging to either spouse before marriage;

-- Property acquired by either spouse;
+- Any property acquired by either spouse;

 Khongman is viewed as personal property.
 These tend to be gifts at marriage